ghdl/ghdl/doc/using/InvokingGHDL.rst

 .. option:: -r <[options...] primary_unit [secondary_unit] [simulation_options...]>

 Runs/simulates a design.
-The options and arguments are the same as for the :ref:`elaboration command <Elaboration:command>`.
+Two sets of options are accepted, both of them being separated by ``primary_unit [secondary_unit]``.
+For the first set, ``options...``, arguments are the same as for the :ref:`elaboration command <Elaboration:command>`.
+For the second set, ``simulation_options...``, arguments are defined in :ref:`USING:Simulation`.

-* GGC/LLVM: simply, the filename of the executable is determined and it is executed.
-Options are ignored.
+* GGC/LLVM: the filename of the executable is determined and it is executed.
+Elaboration options are ignored.
 You may also directly execute the program.
 The executable must be in the current directory.
 * mcode: the design is elaborated and the simulation is launched.
 As a consequence, you must use the same options used during analysis.

 This command exists for three reasons: